 2.4.3 Permit charges vary for resident and business parking permits, depending on the emissions level of the vehicle.
-A diesel surcharge also applies, except where the vehicle conforms to the most recent vehicle emissions standards, as set out in the Council's parking charges.
+A surcharge also applies, except where the vehicle conforms to the most recent vehicle emissions standards, as set out in the Council's parking charges.

-2.4.4 Lewisham-issued Blue Badge holders can apply for a Disabled Permit, which permits Lewisham-issued Blue Badge holders to park within any CPZ.
-The Disabled Permit permits Lewisham-Issued Blue Badge holders to park in any bay in which you may pay by PayByPhone, including shared use bays.
-However, Blue Badge holders cannot park in residents' bays, or loading bays.
+2.4.4 Lewisham-issued Blue Badge holders can apply for a Disabled Resident Permit, which allows Lewisham-issued Blue Badge holders to park within any resident bay, in any CPZ throughout the borough.
+However, unless Blue Badge holders own a Disabled Permit, they cannot park in residents' bays.
 For further details, please see section 4.3 and section 4.4.